The number of configurations in the full shift with a given least period: Introduction

 \section{Introduction}

-Let $A$ be a finite set and $G$ a group.
-Consider the set $A^G$ of all functions from $G$ to $A$ equipped with the \emph{shift action} of $G$, defined for any $g \in G$ and $x \in A^G$ as
+Let $G$ be a group and let $A$ be a set.
+Consider the set $A^G$ of all functions from $G$ to $A$ equipped with the \emph{shift action} of $G$, defined by

+for all $g, h \in G$ and $x \in A^G$.
 Although we shall not focus on this, the set $A^G$ is usually seen as a topological space with the product topology of the discrete topology on $A$.

 The $G$-space $A^G$ is a fundamental object in areas such as symbolic dynamics and the theory of cellular automata (e.g. see \cite{CSC10,LM95}).
 Following \cite{CSC10}, we call the elements of $A^G$ \emph{configurations}.
-For any $x \in A^G$, denote by $G_x$ the stabiliser of $x$ in $G$, and by $Gx$ the $G$-orbit of $x$.
+For any $x \in A^G$, the \emph{stabiliser} $G_x$ of $x$ and the \emph{$G$-orbit} $Gx$ of $x$ are defined as follows: